Why Do I Feel Anxious for No Reason? (And What It Actually Means)

 No obvious danger.

-Anxiety is less about what’s happening right now and more about what your nervous system has learned over time.
+It’s about what your nervous system has learned over time.

 “But Nothing Is Wrong… So Why Do I Feel This Way?”